Fladolcetta/DnD/README.md

 - Github Copilot
 - ChatGPT

-## TODO

 ## Future Enhancements
 - Improve style of pages
   - Dice with icons
-- Add missing Character Info as selectable
-  - Background
-  - Alignment
-  - Player name
-  - Experience Points
-  - Personality / Ideals / Bonds / Flaws
-  - Starting Equipment
+  - Table page
-  - Attacks and Spells
-  - Selectable Class Proficiencies
+    - Button to generate character from storage
 - Features
+  - In Sheet
     - Roll button based on selected stat / save / skill
+  - New Page
-  - Retrieval of generated characters from storage
+    - Retrieval of generated characters from id
     - Generate character based on input stats